mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/configuration/dependency-injection.md

 # Dependency Injection

-An alternative to using the static classes to access the simple builder and settings is via dependency injection.
-Use the [Dapper.SimpleSqlBuilder.DependencyInjection](https://www.nuget.org/packages/Dapper.SimpleSqlBuilder.DependencyInjection) nuget package instead of the default package.
+An alternative to using the static classes to access the builders and settings is via dependency injection.
+Use the [Dapper.SimpleSqlBuilder.DependencyInjection](https://www.nuget.org/packages/Dapper.SimpleSqlBuilder.DependencyInjection) NuGet package instead of the default package.
 The library supports the default dependency injection pattern in .Net Core.

 ```csharp
 using Dapper.SimpleSqlBuilder.DependencyInjection;